 This is a messy one, so prepare by buying a bunch of cheap ponchos.
-You can get 10 for $11.95 on Amazon, in assorted colors.
 Then try one or more of these fun pie activities:

 - Pie making: Buy individual graham cracker crusts, mix up a few flavors of instant pudding, and let kids create their own mini-pies and decorate with sprinkles and other toppings.
 You could buy to-go boxes or just have them eat the pies at the party.